mark-hingston/opencode-elf/README.md

 - **Learnings**: Automatic recording of tool execution failures and successes
 - **Context Injection**: Relevant past experiences are injected into each conversation
 - **Hybrid Storage**: Support for both global and project-scoped memories
+- **Automatic Cleanup**: Configurable expiration for unused rules and old learnings
 - **Local-First**: Uses local SQLite storage and local embeddings (no API calls)

 ## Key Features